-So, you scroll through portfolios.
+So, you scroll through dozens of pictures and portfolios.
 Is there any science to choosing a wedding photographer?

 Assessing talent and creativity is anything but scientific.
 It is difficult to know what standard to assess pictures on.
 Every wedding photographer has a different style and different equipment to capture it.
 Every person being photographed is having either a good day or a bad day.
 If someone looks good on a picture, does that mean the photographer’s awesome?
 Possibly… but not necessarily.